amine-lbabda/STAI/README.md

 ## Why we opted for TensorFlow as a framework?

 Due to he flexibility and its the most friendly framework as a begineer AI and also explaining.
 In fact, instead of writing long classes like `PyTorch`, we can use `tensorflow` in order to accelerate the work due to the shortage of time.
-If we have enough time then we will opt for `PyTorch` for its professionality and its usage in research.
+If we had enough time then we will opt for `PyTorch` for its professionality and its usage in research.

 ## Dataset